kras99 - stock.adobe.com

 How to defend against port 445 exploits

 The best way to improve security is to disable SMBv1 and patch to the latest version of SMB.
-The vulnerabilities discussed above affect SMBv1; using later, nonvulnerable versions of SMB will prevent SMBv1-dependent attacks.
+The vulnerabilities discussed above affect SMBv1; using later, nonvulnerable versions of SMB prevents SMBv1-dependent attacks.
 Note that Microsoft disabled SMBv1 on Windows 10.
 Upgrading to the latest version of Windows is also advised.

 Another way to prevent SMB exploits is to turn the protocol off and close port 445.
 This is not a solution for many organizations, however, because it can break network communications and take some Windows services offline.
 Before disabling or blocking port 445 on Windows systems, perform an in-depth analysis of how it will affect the services and programs running on them.

-Other actions that can be taken to improve security while still running SMB include the following:
+Actions that can be taken to improve security while still running SMB include the following:

-- implement segmentation and isolation wherever possible to prevent lateral movement;
+- Implement segmentation and isolation wherever possible to prevent lateral movement.

-- enforce strong passwords across the AD domain and for local Windows accounts;
+- Enforce strong passwords across the AD domain and for local Windows accounts.

-- maintain a proper inventory of the services and applications running on your systems;
+- Maintain a proper inventory of the services and applications running on your systems.

-- perform proactive system monitoring and alerting, especially for critical Windows systems.
+- Perform proactive system monitoring and alerting, especially for critical Windows systems.